 My love affair with the Mac was about to begin.

 The Mac became my mistress.
 I would lavish it with gifts like new mousemats or monitor squeegees.
-I stayed late at the office most nights, sometimes only leaving so as to catch the last train home.
+I stayed late at the office most nights, sometimes only leaving so as not to miss my last train home.
 Our company didn’t have internet – no-one I knew did at the time.
-Everything I learned for the 2+ years I was at the company was from trial and error, reading whatever I could find, and tips from customers.
+Everything I learned for the 2+ years I was at the company was from trial and error, reading whatever I could find, and tips from my customers.

-After a couple of years, I was headhunted and moved to another company.
-At first I was doing the same sorts of things, but the new company had many more products.
-I had the chance to play with QuarkXPress, IRIS inkjet printers, and the Quantel Paintbox.
-I got to use Silicon Graphics workstations and servers, and was even given my very own laptop – a PowerBook G3.
+Within a short time, my Mac knowledge within the professional digital photographic industry had not gone unnoticed.
+After a couple of years I was headhunted and moved to another company.
+At first I was doing the same sorts of things, but the new company sold many more products – some of them totally blowing my mind.
+I had the chance to play with digital camera backs from Kodak, Phase One and Leaf, $100,000 IRIS inkjet printers, and the Quantel Paintbox.
+I got to use Silicon Graphics workstations and servers, the kinds of machines used by Hollywood special effects houses such as Industrial Light and Magic.
+I was even given my very own company laptop.
+An Apple laptop.
+A PowerBook G3.

 I learned how to use more and more software.
-As well as Photoshop I learned K2, which eventually became Adobe InDesign.
-I learned about Live Picture, Dicomed Imaginator, and Alias Wavefront.
-I learned about UNIX and Linux, about the command-line interface, and about 3D modelling and animation.
+As well as Photoshop I learned K2, at the time an unreleased desktop publishing application that eventually became known as Adobe InDesign.
+I learned how to use esoteric, professional-only software such as Live Picture, Dicomed Imaginator, and Alias Wavefront.
+I learned about UNIX and Linux operating systems, about the command-line interface, and about 3D modelling and animation software such as SoftImage and LightWave.
 No matter what the capabilities of the systems and software, I would always gravitate back to the Mac.
+The Mac was Home.

-Even today, while I no longer use an iPhone and choose not to have an iPad, the Mac is where I’m at home.
+Even today, while I no longer use an iPhone as my everyday device and choose not to have an iPad, the Mac is where I’m at home.
 I see the Mac as being a big part of the reason why I’m here, doing what I do – and love to do – today.

 Thanks for everything, Steve.